 Traditionally, wedding bands are crafted from Gold or Platinum but what if these old school options don’t float your boat?
 Are there other choices worth considering?
 In this post, we’re going to discuss the pros and cons of some of the popular alternatives.
-Palladium, Titanium and Zirconium are metals you may not be familiar with.
+Palladium, Titanium and Zirconium are wedding band metals you may not be familiar with.
 Perhaps you might be inspired as we explore the beauty of palladium, add some colour with titanium or if black is your thing, zirconium is a relatively new metal that is now available.

 You may ask, why don’t we see engagement ring or other designs in these metals?

 Due to the nature of these metals, they are generally more difficult to use and require techniques that differ from those used in traditional jewellery making.
 Wedding ring blanks are formed from a single extruded tube and individually machined on a lathe to the desired shape.
 There is no bending, forging or soldering involved at all.

 Before we look at the individual metals there are a few things they all have in common – choose your size carefully.
 Most of these metals are either very difficult to resize, or can’t be resized at all.
 Engraving or setting stones may not be available due to the hardness of these metals.
 On the flip side, the attractions of some of these metals are the range of colours available.

 Let’s look at the individual metals and see what is so attractive about them.